Article published October 2021 and updated May 2023.

 The drive to rebuild the bridge was rather a global attempt to bring reconciliation to the residents.
 It was much more supported by the Muslim communities as the bridge was a relic from the Ottoman era that led to the increasing Islamization of the people.
 While in the minds of strangers the bridge is seen as a symbol of reunification, many locals assign it a nationalistic or ethnic meaning.

-The bridge is the entrance to the other side, meaning the East side.
+The bridge is the gate to the other side, meaning the East side.
 During the civilian war it became a strategic target for the Bosnian Croat forces.
 To destroy the bridge would demonstrate power over their enemies and at the same time power over ethnic belongings.

 While the bridge and the old town were considered Muslim, the Croats in return used crosses and churches to segregate themselves.
 A good example is the giant cross on mountain Hum that thrones over West Mostar.